ThavaNix/Jwm-Config/README.md

 Work In Progress For The Best LightWeight WindowManager:

 - Put .jwmrc in you /home/user/.jwmrc
-- Put jwmappmenugen,jwm folder in .config file
+- Put jwmappmenugen and jwm folders in .config file

 - Dependies :